 Agriculture, Food and Natural Resources

-Agriculture, food, and natural resource education provides students with opportunities for leadership, personal growth and career success.
+The Agriculture, Food, and Natural Resource (AFNR) Career Cluster provides students with opportunities for leadership, personal growth and career success.
 Instruction is delivered through:

 Agricultural Education programs are preparing the next generation of problem-solvers, leaders, and agriculturalists through relevant, engaging curriculum and real-life experiences.
-It includes the science, business, and technology of plant and animal production and may include environmental and natural resources systems.
+It includes the science, business, and technology of plant and animal production and environmental and natural resources systems management.

 Work involves planning, managing, performing tasks and conserving resources in these areas: